apollo-m/Do-Touch-This-Turning-a-Plaster-Bust-Into-a-Tangible-Interface/README.md

 ### Step 2: Preparation of the silicone mold

 The next step was to prepare the silicone mold.
-While at first, the authors used some anti-sticking spray so that the dried plaster doesn't stick to the silicone the authors later found out that this is not necessary because the silicone itself has a surface that makes sure that the plaster doesn't stick to it.
-But there's one product that improves the surface of the final bust a bit and that is a leveling agent.
-The specific product that got used is called "HINRISID Oberflächenentspanner auf Tensidbasis".
+The product that was used is called "HINRISID Oberflächenentspanner auf Tensidbasis" which is a leveling agent thus improving the surface of the final bust.
 When using it the surface of the bust gets a bit smoother because the plaster gets dispersed more evenly.
 To apply the product it's best when it gets mixed with a little bit of water and then applied onto the inside of the silicone mold using a brush.
 Then it has to dry for about 2 minutes and then one has to fan it dry.
 The authors used some kitchen roll to dab dry the parts which had a bit of excess liquid.

 ### Step 3: Apply the first layer of plaster